Only First-Year/Freshman applicants are required to submit a personal statement.

 - Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

 - Share an essay on any topic of your choice that helps us better understand who you are and what you’ll bring to our community.

 - Thoughtful content and careful attention to quality writing can be compelling in admission and scholarship decisions.

-- This is not a writing sample or academic paper, it’s an opportunity for us to gain insight into how you can contribute to, and benefit from, our community.
-Make it personal by conveying information specific to your experiences and perspectives.
+- This is not a writing sample or academic paper, it’s an opportunity for us to get to know you.
+Make it personal by sharing information specific to your experiences and perspective.

 - Be sure the words are your own and (appropriately) reflect your personality.
 We want to get to know YOU, so use a “voice” that’s authentic.